🗀 CSS Layout Generator

 What Is This Tool?

 This CSS Layout Generator lets you build Flexbox and Grid layouts using a point-and-click interface instead of writing code from scratch.
 You start by choosing a layout mode, either Flexbox or Grid.
 Then you configure container-level properties like direction, alignment, gap, and wrapping.
 You can add up to twelve child items and fine-tune per-item properties such as flex-grow, flex-shrink, order, grid-column, and grid-row.
 The preview area updates instantly as you make changes, so you always know exactly what your layout will look like.
 When you are satisfied, copy the CSS and HTML output and paste it into your project.
-Everything runs entirely in your browser with no data sent to any server.
+The whole builder is self-contained on this page, so the layouts you experiment with never leave your machine.

 How to Use This Tool